Bloody Monday raid: International reaction

-UNOSOM II participant reactions
+Controversy and dissension within UNOSOM II

-The attack exposed deep rifts and dissension amongst coalition nations contributing troops to UNOSOM II, such as Ireland, Kuwait, Saudi Arabia and Zimbabwe, but primarily the Italian contingent, who threatened to pull out of the whole operation a few days later citing concerns that the escalation was indicative that relief role of UNOSOM II had been overtaken by an American-led campaign against Mohammed Farah Aidid.
-The Italians, who had ruled Somalia as a colonial territory for half a century, believed that the unprecedented attack against the Habr Gidr threatened to widen the civil war and turn the Somalis against the entire UN peacekeeping force.
-Fabio Fabbri, then Italian defence minister, would remark that the decision to launch an attack that would result in the killings of Somalis was opposed both by the Italian public and parliament.
+The attack exposed deep rifts and dissension amongst coalition nations contributing troops to UNOSOM II, such as Ireland, Kuwait, Saudi Arabia and Zimbabwe, but most notably from the Italian contingent, who threatened to pull out of the whole operation a few days later citing concerns that the escalation was indicative that relief role of UNOSOM II had been overtaken by an American-led campaign against Mohammed Farah Aidid.
+The head of the UNOSOM II Justice Division criticized the raid in a memo to head of UNOSOM Admiral Johnathan Howe.

+The Italians, who had ruled Somalia as a colonial territory for half a century, believed that the unprecedented attack against the Habar Gidir threatened to widen the civil war and turn the Somalis against the entire UN peacekeeping force.
+Fabio Fabbri, then Italian defence minister, remarked that the decision to launch an attack that resulted in the killings of Somalis was opposed both by the Italian public and parliament.
 A Pakistani officer in Mogadishu noted that the clash between the Americans and Italians was destroying the cohesion of UNOSOM II, and that a review of strategy was desperately needed.
+The Irish government, a participant of UNOSOM II, publicly criticized the attack and demanded answers from the UN.

-According to American envoy to Somalia Robert B. Oakley, following the raid, "...Italy, France, Zimbabwe and other contingents of UNOSOM, on orders from home, stopped participating in anti-Aidid operations, thus further weakening an already lame U.N. command authority.
-Much of the humanitarian activity stopped and various NGOs voiced their criticisms of both the United Nations and the United States."
+American envoy to Somalia, Robert B. Oakley, stated that after the raid countries such as Italy, France, and Zimbabwe, as well as other UNOSOM contingents, ceased their participation in operations against Aidid upon receiving orders from their respective governments.
+This decision weakened the United Nations' already fragile command authority.
+Additionally, many humanitarian efforts came to a halt, and numerous non-governmental organizations expressed their disapproval of both the United Nations and the United States.
+Intense diplomatic efforts were consequently made in order to avert a major split in UNOSOM II.

 The strike also caused an outcry among UN civilian staffers and disenchantment over the direction of UNOSOM II for employees of the humanitarian section.
 At least nine UN civilian employees in Mogadishu working for the humanitarian sector either resigned or walked away from their posts in protest, including the top UNOSOM Justice Division official in Somalia, Ann Wright.
-Many of those who stayed would comment to reporters that the United Nations had relinquished its moral authority in its war against Aidid.
+Many of those who stayed commented to reporters that the United Nations had relinquished its moral authority in its war against Aidid.